 I believe every day starts the night before.
 It pays to wake up prepared.
 And it starts with giving some thought as to what you’ll do when you wake up.
 We usually have little time to start our day before work, kids or both take up our time.
-If you’d like to feel more in control of your day, spend some time thinking over what your daily morning routine would be to support the life you want.
+If you’d like to feel more in control of your day, spend some time thinking over what steps to include in your daily morning routine that would work towards supporting the lifestyle you’d like to achieve.

 2. Night-time Routine

 In a similar manner, what you do just before retiring for the night is also important.
 It’s easy to fall asleep in front of the telly, exhausted from another busy day.
 However, to change that and end your day with more intention, it starts with giving your night-time wind down process some thought.
 How would you like to end your day?
 Have a calming cup of tea, do a little reading, lay out your clothes for tomorrow?
 It’s all possible, if you plan it.